Hawksbill Sea Turtle – A Marvelous Creature of the Sea

 Diet

-Hawksbill sea turtles are primarily herbivores, and they have a unique diet that is centred around sponges.
-They use their sharp beak to scrape the sponges off of rocks and other surfaces, and they can digest the toxic chemicals found in many species of sponges.
+Primarily herbivorous, their unique diet is sponges.
+They use their sharp beaks to scrape sponges off rocks and other surfaces, and they can digest the toxic chemicals found in many species of sponges.

 Threats to the Hawksbill Sea Turtle